Home / blog / Supervisory Approaches Impact Voluntary Turnover

 Management Behavior of a High Performing Company

 A trusting relationship between a supervisor and employee is vital in shaping how the employee views the organization.
 Consistently behaving with integrity will cue your direct reports that the same is expected of them; failing to follow-through with actions promised to your employees will devalue their relationship with you and the company.
 Giving employees meaningful work and the autonomy to complete assignments is a clear sign of your confidence in them.
-Conversely, micromanaging employees can indicate that your have little confidence in their potential.
+Conversely, micromanaging employees can indicate that your have little confidence in their potential and spur voluntary turnover.

 Join the Conversation